Zero-Down-Time/kubezero/README.md

 # Design philosophy

-- Cloud provider agnostic, bare-metal/self-hosted
 - Focus on security and simplicity over feature creep
-- No vendor lock in, most components are optional and could be easily exchanged
+- No vendor lock in, most components are optional and could be easily changed as needed
-- Organic Open Source / open and permissive licenses over closed-source solutions
 - No premium services / subscriptions required
 - Staying up to date and contributing back to upstream projects, like alpine-cloud-images and others
+- Cloud provider agnostic, bare-metal/self-hosted
+- Organic Open Source / open and permissive licenses over closed-source solutions
 - Corgi approved :dog: